Simple Copycat Recipes To Make At Home

 Factor in the costs of tips and drinks for the meal, and you’ve just spent enough for a week’s worth of groceries for one meal.

-Consider how much it costs to make a batch of your favourite muffins, subs or take-out chilli compared to a drive-thru.
+Consider how much it costs to make a batch of your favorite muffins, subs, or take-out chili compared to a drive-thru.

-What doesn’t work is prices which keep us at home working on ways to create mouth-watering meals in our kitchen.
+What doesn’t work is the prices that keep us at home working on ways to create mouth-watering meals in our kitchen.

 Grocery shopping for some people is just B.O.R.I.N.G., but I don’t know many people who shop to party.

-Of course, it’s not the most exciting chore, but when it affects your finances, it should be the smartest.
+Of course, it’s not the most exciting chore, but it should be the smartest when it affects your finances.

 What Is A Copycat Recipe?